 Sex

-• Are challenged with shame or anxiety about sexual issues
+- Dealing with shame or anxiety about sexual issues

-• Are confused about their sexual and romantic orientation
+- They are confused about their sexual and romantic orientation

-• Face difficulties expressing their true desires and hide them from their partner
+- They find it difficult to express their true desires and hide them from their partner

 Personal experience